caolanraff/etf-portfolio-tracker/README.md

 - Weightings
   - other --> for the combined weights, if ETF weighting is below this value it will be moved into 'other' section
 - Metrics
-  - threshold --> list of thresholds for the outlined metircs
+  - threshold --> list of thresholds for the outlined metrics
   - operator --> the operator to check again (.e.g >, <, =)
   - highlight --> colour of highlighting
 - Holdings